Servbot91/Ascension/README.md

 ## New UI

 The UI has been reimagined and is better streamlined on mobile for the on the go user.
-Changes have been made on how information is displayed and consumed
+Changes have been made on how information is displayed and consumed.

 - ### New Leaderboard